Scorpio861104/Vfide/WHITEPAPER.md

 2. **Personal Smart Vaults** — Deterministic smart contract wallets with built-in security features, guardian recovery, and inheritance mechanisms
 3. **Trust-Based Economics** — Transaction fees that decrease with good behavior and increase with suspicious activity, creating natural incentives for ecosystem integrity

-VFIDE is designed for zkSync Era with full EVM compatibility, enabling high throughput and low-cost transactions while maintaining Ethereum-level security guarantees.
+VFIDE is designed as a multi-chain protocol supporting Base, Polygon, and zkSync, with full EVM compatibility, enabling high throughput and low-cost transactions while maintaining Ethereum-level security guarantees.

 ---